It happened again.

 Apparently, June is the time for wild declarations.
 With an eerie regularity of bad seafood, another “friend of the Dealer” comes along making wild claims of instant success.
 My body has the same reaction to both.
 Please pray for my wife.

-Periodically, we receive an email or phone call from an ISM wanting to know how to increase their closing ratio from 30% to 40%.
+Periodically, we receive an email or phone call from an Internet Sales Manager (ISM) wanting to know how to increase their closing ratio from 30% to 40%.
 I often have to bite my lip in order to prevent myself from laughing hysterically.
 Invariably, I start to ask how that dealership is measuring its closing ratio.
 However, as I am asking that question, I am always asking myself why isn’t there a standard equation for measuring closing ratio?

 If we can’t replicate the results of another’s success, how can we improve upon it?
-We’ve all been to conferences where one ISM tells another ISM that he’s closing at a 17.48% closing ratio, while another ISM is stating that they are closing at a 103% closing ratio, while another ISM walks up to them, and quizzically mutters that they are only closing 4%.
+We’ve all been to conferences where one Internet Sales Manager tells another Internet Sales Manage that he’s closing at a 17.48% closing ratio, while another Internet Sales Manage is stating that they are closing at a 103% closing ratio, while yet another walks up to them, and quizzically mutters that they are only closing 4%.
 Who’s right?
 They all are.
 Why?
-Because every ISM seems to have their own equation for calculating their closing ratio.
+Because every Internet Sales Manager seems to have its own equation for calculating their closing ratio.

-The simplest measure of closing ratio is sales divided by opportunities (leads) in a given time-frame.
+The simplest measure of closing ratio is sales divided by opportunities (leads) in a given time frame.
 I refer to this as a Gross Closing Ratio (GCR).
-Many times, this simplest of closing ratios, yields a result that isn’t good for one’s self esteem (given the traditions of bigger is better bragging rights in the car business).
-Self esteem can be further battered by going to a conference, or from reading the different forums, where people can endlessly brag about their closing ratios without the substantiation of results and equations, or divulging their lead-source mix.
-So ISMs the world-around create complex equations to measure closing ratios that show impressive results so that they can feel like they can offer comparable results.
+Many times, this simplest of closing ratios, yields a result that isn’t good for one’s self-esteem (given the traditions of bigger is better bragging rights in the car business).
+Self-esteem can be further battered by going to a conference, or from reading the different forums, where people can endlessly brag about their closing ratios without the substantiation of results and equations, or divulging their lead-source mix.
+So, automotive Internet Sales Managers the world-around create complex equations to measure closing ratios that show impressive results so that they can feel like they can offer comparable results.